 Onboarding is an essential element when hiring staff.
-A bad onboarding experience can result in poor motivation, lack of commitment and in many cases to the employee moving on to another job.
+A bad onboarding experience can result in poor motivation and lack of commitment.
+In many cases to the employee moving on to another job.
 So now that many workers are continuing to work from home, how do you integrate new starters virtually?

 - Take time to prepare an induction schedule

 Although you will be onboarding remotely it’s still important prepare a plan who the new recruit will need to ‘meet’, what systems they might need access to and training they will need to undertake.
 You might have to adapt your training programs to be online or over a call.
-You can also share this schedule ahead of time to allow your new employee to understand what their first few days will look like.
+You can also share this schedule ahead of time.
+This will allow your new employee to understand what their first few days will look like.